Skip to main content

 Week 4

-You think that you're not completely confident that you will be successful at quitting smoking, and you're concerned that losing motivation will be a problem for you.
+, you said that you’re not completely confident that you will be successful at quitting smoking, and you’re concerned about losing motivation .
 Confidence and motivation are closely related.
 They can be helpful feelings to have.
-But you don't always have to be confident (or motivated) to stay smoke free.
+But you don't always have to be confident (or motivated) to stay smoke-free.

 Did you know that feelings often follow behavior?
 If you behave in ways that are consistent with how you want to feel, you can often "create" the feeling.
 For example:

 If you felt your spirits rise a bit, it’s not your imagination.
-Research suggests that making a facial expression (such as a smile) can produce effects on the body that are similar to those that result from the actual emotion (such as happiness).
+Research suggests that making a facial expression (such as a smile) can produce effects on the body that are like those that result from the actual emotion (such as happiness).
 This also applies to "mental behavior."
-Negative self-talk like "This is too hard;" or "Why shouldn’t I be able to smoke?" or "Maybe just one won’t hurt;" can decrease feelings of motivation and confidence.
-Tell yourself how well you are doing and affirm your ability to be smoke free each day, and you can create these feelings.
+Negative self-talk like "This is too hard," or "Why shouldn’t I be able to smoke," or "Maybe just one won’t hurt," can decrease feelings of motivation and confidence.
+Tell yourself how well you are doing and affirm your ability to be smoke-free each day, and you can create these feelings.

 Creating Motivation & Confidence